 - 1 Nectar point for every litre of fuel purchased in Sainsbury’s fuel stations

 - Nectar points are calculated on your transaction total, that’s after any discounts

 *Nectar points are not available on the following limited range of Sainsbury’s goods and services: savings stamps, car park tickets, vending machines, cash back, postage stamps, gift vouchers, baby milk products, lottery tickets, tobacco kiosk, proprietary medicine, spirits and liqueurs, mobile phone cards and mobile phone vouchers.
 Points are also not available in Sainsbury’s concessions or franchises.
 Points cannot be earned on any element of a transaction which is paid for by redeeming points.

 Where can I collect Nectar points?

-You can collect points at Sainsbury’s, Sainsbury’s Bank, Homebase, BP, British Gas, Expedia and Hertz as well as many other retailers.
+You can collect points at Sainsbury’s, Sainsbury’s Bank, BP, Expedia and Hertz as well as many other retailers.